 On February 17, 2014, the Yankees signed two free agents, righthander Dionicio Perez and outfielder Carlos Tatis, each to a minor league contract.

-Three days after “Voice of the Yankees” Mel Allen would have turned 102, his boothmate and fellow legendary Yankee broadcaster Red Barber would have been celebrating his 107th birthday, on February 17, 2015.
-Calm and scholarly where Mel was louder and ever the showman, “the old redhead” was born this day in 1908.
+Three days after “Voice of the Yankees” Mel Allen would have turned more than 100 as well, but six years after his boothmate and fellow legendary Yankee broadcaster Red Barber, the latter was born, on February 17, 1908.
+They made a strange pairing in a way; “the old redhead” was calm and scholarly, whereas Mel was louder and ever the showman.

 Former Yankee player/manager and Hall of Famer Frank Chance resigned from his position as White Sox manager due to illness on February 17, 1924, three months after he took the position.
 A Yankee skipper and part-time first sacker in 1913 and 1914, Chance hoped to return to the Chicago bench once he recovered, but it was not to be, and he would not survive the year.